ndg63276/alexa-youtube/README.md

 # alexa-youtube
 **Unofficial YouTube skill for Alexa**

+## Updates
+* 2nd June 2018: The skill now handles playlists or channels where none of the videos exist (eg copyrighted deletions).
+It will now ask you if you want to try the next playlist or channel.
+If you have already created the skill, you will need to update the Interaction Model json file in your Alexa skill, ie step 7 under Setup Instructions.
+* 22nd August 2018: Fixed a bug where channels turn up in video search results, eg in Play videos by The Beatles.

 ## Features
 * Play audio (currently no video) from YouTube videos
 * Live videos are supported as much as possible